 Burning Man is a pretty bizarre affair and gets its name from the traditional burning of a wooden man on the Saturday of the festival.
 It attracts around 50,000 people each year and is something of an experimental community based on several key principles such as radical inclusion and self-expression.

-Lots of great beer to be drank and fun drunken times to be had during the Oktoberfest in South Germany.
-It is easily the world’s biggest and best beer festival.
-The Oktoberfest is about a carnival atmosphere, a huge variety of beer tents, lots of seriously drunk people and many lederhosen-wearing natives.
-All in all, it’s pretty good fun!
+Lots of great beer to be drunk and fun times to be had during the Oktoberfest in South Germany.
+It is easily the world’s biggest and best beer festival and it’s easy to get to with Munich home to one of the best and busiest airports in Germany.

-Bon Om Tuk
+Bon Om Touk

-Phnom Penh, Cambodia
+- Where? – Phnom Penh, Cambodia

 Cambodia’s biggest festival celebrates the change in current of the Tonle Sap River.
-It features spectacular long boat races and is a lively and colourful affair.
-Sadly it is also occasionally tragic with almost 400 people getting crushed to death during a stampede in 2010.
+It features spectacular long boat races and is a lively and colourful affair in arguably Southeast Asia’s friendliest country.